-The Commodity Futures Trading Commission (the "CFTC") and/or commodity exchanges, as applicable, impose position limits on market participants trading in the commodity included in the Index.
-If the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to the Index Commodity by investing in the Index Contract, the Fund may invest in a futures contract referencing the particular Index

-Commodity other than the specific contract that comprises the applicable Index or, in the alternative, invest in other futures contracts not based on the particular Index Commodity if, in the commercially reasonable judgment of the Managing Owner, such futures contracts tend to exhibit trading prices that correlate with a futures contract that comprises the Index.
+Further, in the event the Fund invests in alternative commodity futures contracts as described below, that trade on a U.S. exchange, the Commodity Futures Trading Commission (the "CFTC") and/or commodity exchanges, as applicable, may impose position limits on market participants trading in the commodities included in the Index.
+The Index is comprised of futures contracts on the Index Commodities that expire in a specific month and trade on a specific exchange (the "Index Contracts").
+If the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to any Index Commodity by investing in the Index Contract, the Fund may invest in a futures contract referencing the particular Index Commodity other than the specific contract that comprises the applicable Index or, in the alternative, invest in other futures contracts not based on the particular Index Commodity if, in the commercially reasonable judgment of the Managing Owner, such commodities futures contracts tend to exhibit trading prices that correlate with a futures contract that comprises the applicable Index